apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

    |vnf-appliance-vnf-nics.png|

 #.
-Click "Launch VNF appliance" button
+Click the "Launch VNF appliance" button

 When the VNF appliance is deployed successfully, you will see the VNF appliance on the same page.